 Do you know how to greet a Russian?
 How vodka should be served?
 Here’s our brief introduction to Russian etiquette.

-If you’re living in Moscow, knowing a few Russian cultural traits can help you integrate into your life in Moscow.
+If you’re living in Russian, knowing a few Russian etiquette traits can help you integrate into your life in the country.
 Whether you are living in Russia or just visiting for the first time, understanding the rich family customs and social etiquette in this beautiful country can help you get the most out of your time here.

 There is a strong, collective spirit in Russia coming from their history of being an agricultural community, and their political history.
 Thus, Russians are very proud of their cultural heritage and their country.